mreinstein/collision-2d/README.md

     [ p2, p3 ],
     [ p4, p5 ]
 ]
-const segIdxs = [ 0, 2 ]  // indices into the segs array
+const indices = [ 0, 2 ]  // indices into the segs array

 const segmentCount = 2    // numer of indices to include. only run the segmentsSegment intersection tests on [ p0, p1 ] and [ p4, p5]

-const collided = segmentsSegmentOverlapIndexed(segs, segIdxs, segmentCount, start, delta, contact)
+const collided = segmentsSegmentOverlapIndexed(segments, indices, segmentCount, start, delta, contact)
 ```

-if there is a collision, `contact.collider` will be an integer indicating which segment in the `segs` array collided.
+if there is a collision, `contact.collider` will be an integer indicating the index of which segment in the `segments` array collided.